This article is excerpted from the Explore Georgia website. Follow link to original article and for most up-to-date information.

 Georgia State Parks & Historic Sites

 Georgia State Parks are now enforcing that no large crowds are allowed in the parks, and visitors must stay at least 6 feet away from others in all areas.
-The Georgia Department of Natural Resources is currently using a small, remote portion of Hard Labor State Park as a COVID-19 patient quarantine site.
 For details visit the Georgia State Parks & Historic Sites alerts page.

 Tourism Industry Event Cancellations/Rescheduling